 - Translating Directly From the Native Tongue

-A proper translation of a language takes into account the idioms, verbal phrases and grammatical rules unique to the target language and are absent in the source language.
+A proper translation of texts into another language takes into account the idioms, verbal phrases and grammatical rules unique to the target language and absent in the source language.
 For example, the correct phrase would be to ‘fold the clothes’.
 The verb ‘fold’ may mean ‘bend’ when directly translated to English from someone else’s mother tongue.
 So a learner may say ‘bend the clothes’ instead of applying the more suitable verb ‘fold’.

 - Incorrect Use of Prepositions